BGSU dedicates new Alumni Gateway during 100th Homecoming celebration

 Additional opportunities to name features and be recognized in a project plaque are available.
 Those interested in contributing are invited to do so through Oct.
 31 at BGSU.edu/Give.

 A project years in the making

-While contributions from alumni and community members helped make building the new Alumni Gateway possible, project planning and preparation relied on the dedication of multiple people in the campus community.
+While alumni support helped make building the new Alumni Gateway possible, project planning and preparation relied on the dedication of multiple people in the campus community.

 In the works since 2010, construction on the gateway began in spring 2022 following the demolition of the Administration Building, which was built in 1961.

 "It feels incredibly rewarding to see this project finally come to fruition," said April Smucker, associate vice president of Planning, Construction and Campus Operations at BGSU.
 "The Alumni Gateway had been talked about and planned for years.
 Now that it's finally here, it looks and feels like it's always been there."

 Although it may look like a longtime staple of the BGSU campus, Smucker said a lot of time and intentionality went into ensuring the Alumni Gateway would be a perfect fit among some of the University's oldest and historic buildings.

 "We wanted to make sure we got this right," Smucker said.
 "From the brick choice to the lighting, a lot of meaningful and creative thought went into ensuring the Alumni Gateway complemented and honored the historic part of campus that it's in.
 Thanks to teamwork, the gateway provides a seamless transition from the Bowen-Thompson Quadrangle right into the city."

 With the Alumni Gateway completed, Smucker said she's excited to see how the adaptable space will be used and enjoyed by those at BGSU and in the community.